wladmis/xext-rexsec/README.rst

 (A bunch of hacks and workaround).

-The idea of altsec to have two types of X11 applications (clients in term of X11): trusted and confined.
-Trusted clients can do whatever they want, while confined clients are restricted with its own resources and relatevely safe set of operations enough for modern applications to run.
+The idea of altsec is to have two types of X11 applications (clients in term of X11): trusted and confined.
+Trusted clients can do whatever they want, while confined clients are restricted with its own resources and a relatevely safe set of operations enough for modern applications to run.
-It may sounds like a classical XSecurity extension, but it is very differ in details.
+It may sounds like a classical XSecurity extension, but it is very different in details.
 And at these days when this project is written XSecurity is absolutely unusable.
-The rules altsec is marking clients as trusted of confined are described at `TRUSTED CLIENTS`_ section.
+The rules altsec is using to mark clients as trusted or confined are described at `TRUSTED CLIENTS`_ section.

 Altsec also protect both primary selection and clipboard in some manner (see `CLIPBOARD PROTECTION`_) without any additional configuration.